wp-plugins/twitch-tv-embed-suite/readme.txt

 For help please visit http://www.plumeriawebdesign.com

 == Changelog ==

+= 2.0.4 =
+Fixed a bug with improper path setting in widget.php.
+Thanks Natdragon for the headsup

 = 2.0.3 =
 Fixed a bug with an incorrect path in the help file